cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 3. Rerun the pipeline.

 Observe:

 - Which edges are forbidden
 - How orientations become more constrained
-- Whether results align better with domain knowledge
+- Whether results align more closely with domain knowledge

 ---